Rickets is a condition that affects bone development in children. It causes the bones to become soft and weak, which can lead to bone deformities.

 Read more information about preventing rickets, including a list vitamin D and calcium sources.

-Rickets causes a child's bones to become soft, weak and malformed, which can lead to bone deformities.
+Rickets causes a child's bones to become soft and weak, which can lead to bone deformities.

 The signs and symptoms of rickets include:

-- Pain – the bones affected by rickets are often sore and painful, so the child may be reluctant to walk or may tire easily.
+- Pain – the bones affected by rickets are often sore and painful, so the child may be reluctant to walk or may tire easily; the child's walk may look different (waddling).

-- Fragile bones – the bones become weaker and more prone to fractures.
+- Fragile bones – in severe cases, the bones become weaker and more prone to fractures.

-- Dental problems – these include weak tooth enamel, delay in teeth coming through and increased risk of cavities.
+- Dental problems – including weak tooth enamel, delay in teeth coming through and increased risk of cavities.

 These symptoms can also affect adults who have soft bones (osteomalacia).

-Occasionally, rickets can cause low levels of calcium in the blood.
-This is known as hypocalcaemia and it can make the symptoms of rickets worse.
-It can also cause muscle cramps, twitching, tingling in the hands and feet, and fits
+Some children with rickets may also have low levels of calcium in their blood (hypocalcaemia).
+This can make the symptoms of rickets worse and can also cause muscle cramps, twitching, tingling in the hands and feet, and fits

 When to seek medical advice

-If your child has any symptoms of rickets, such as bone pain, delayed growth, muscle weakness or skeletal problems, take them to your GP for a check-up. ^^ Back to top
+If your child has any signs and symptoms of rickets, such as bone pain, delayed growth, muscle weakness or skeletal problems, take them to your GP for a check-up.

-Rickets usually occurs because of a lack of vitamin D or calcium.
-It can also be caused by a genetic defect or another health condition.
+Rickets usually occurs because of a lack of vitamin D or calcium, although it can also be caused by a genetic defect or another health condition.

 Lack of vitamin D and calcium